mocha-jfif/Certifications/CompTIA Net+/Chapter 06 - Wireless Solutions/1 Understanding Wireless Basics.md

 	- Network type

 # Autonomous and Lightweight Access Points
 - The main difference between autonomous and lightweight APs is their management architecture.
 Auto APs operate independently and are managed individually, while lightweight APs require a centralized wireless LAN controller for management and coordination.
-The choice between the two types of APs depend
+The choice between the two types of APs depends on factors such as the size of the deployment, management requirements, and scalability needs of the wireless network.